Jackmmcd/linearprotocol/README.md

 ## Validate Credential

-Validate hisdtory of file and ownership.
+Validate history of file and ownership.

 ### Parameters: